-All awards are given at the summer official's conference in July.
+All awards are given and distributed ONLY at the summer official's conference in July.

 Recognized Officials Association

 The IHSA recognizes many officials associations across the State of Illinois.
 To become and maintain a recognized association, the following must be done: